 Starting with the Fall 2016 semester, all incoming Engineering students are required to have a laptop computer for use in their academic studies.

 Dell and Apple have been the preferred vendors of The University of Kentucky for several years, and through these relationships UK students and employees receive discounts on computers and other items purchased through the UK Dell discount site and UK Apple Employee/Student discount site.
+Engineering students may also purchase Microsoft Surface Book 2 computers at a discount through Engineering’s private Microsoft Store.

 UK Students are not required to purchase computers from Dell or Apple, but any laptop you choose should meet or exceed the Engineering’s minimum specifications.